 B2C Payments

-B2C payments are transactions where businesses pay customers or workforce, including incentives, refunds, insurance claims, legal settlements, and workforce payouts.
+B2C payments are transactions where businesses pay customers or workers.
+They include incentives, refunds, insurance claims, legal settlements, and compensation.

 What are B2C payments?